django/django/docs/concepts.rst

 which allow websites to communicate outside of this traditional cycle.

-And, beyond that, there are plenty of non-critical tasks that applications could easily offload until after a response as been sent - like saving things into a cache or thumbnailing newly-uploaded images.
+And, beyond that, there are plenty of non-critical tasks that applications could easily offload until after a response has been sent - like saving things into a cache or thumbnailing newly-uploaded images.

 Channels changes the way Django runs to be "event oriented" - rather than